gooofy/aqb/help/RefAmiga.md

 Syntax:

-    GET [[STEP] "(" x1 "," y1 ")" ] "-" [STEP] "(" x2 "," y2 ")" "," blit
+    GET [[STEP] "(" x1 "," y1 ")" ] "-" [STEP] "(" x2 "," y2 ")" "," bm

-copy a rectangular region from current window to a background blit buffer.
-See BLIT() for more information on how to allocate a blit buffer.
-Use PUT to copy a blit buffer back onto the screen.
+copy a rectangular region from current window to a background bitmap buffer.
+See BITMAP() for more information on how to allocate a bitmap.
+Use PUT to copy a bitmap back onto the screen.

 Example:

-    DIM AS VOID PTR b = BLIT (64, 64, 2)
+    DIM AS BITMAP_t PTR b = BITMAP (64, 64, 2)

     GET (0,0)-(63,63), b